-B. Purchasing sufficiently in the law school's six areas of academic concentration.
+B. Purchasing sufficiently in the law school's seven areas of academic concentration.

 Law practice is becoming increasingly technical and specialized, creating a demand for new lawyers whose education has prepared them for successful practice in particular fields.
-Law students at Baylor have an opportunity to meet this demand by completing a concentrated course of study in one or more of the following areas: Administrative Practice; Business Litigation; Business Transactions; Criminal Practice; Estate Planning; and General Civil Litigation.
+Law students at Baylor have an opportunity to meet this demand by completing a concentrated course of study in one or more of the following areas: Administrative Practice; Business Litigation; Business Transactions; Criminal Practice; Estate Planning; General Civil Litigation; and Intellectual Property.
 All of these areas of concentration are given priority when collection development decisions have to be made by the law library.
+A list of selected treatises concerning these areas of concentration is included as Appendix A.